Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 • At night time, the worshippers present water to the moon and break their fast

-• Those who are fasting, generally keep away from drinking alcohol, consuming tobacco, eating non-vegetarian food among others.
+• Those who are fasting, generally keep away from drinking alcohol, consuming tobacco, and eating non-vegetarian food among others.

-• Moreover, the devotees need to be celibate during the fasting duration.
+Moreover, the devotees need to be celibate during the fasting duration.

-Performing Lord Kaal Bhairav puja is the best way of worshiping him and earning his grace.
+Performing Lord Kaal Bhairav puja is the best way of worshipping him and earning his grace.
 He is believed to be the ruler of time and removes the illusion of time, making the devotee fall in the bliss of the Truth of the present moment.
 He is also the ruler of Rahu Graha.
 Worshipping Lord Kaal Bhairav is very auspicious and meritorious as He blesses His devotees with wish fulfilment, protection against all negativities, spiritual progress, health, success, prosperity and relief from malefic effects of Rahu.

-Kaal Bhairav Mahapuja benefits:
+Kaal Bhairav Mahapuja benefits

 • Blessings of supreme protection against all negativities such as black magic and evil eye